- No one can make you inferior without your consent.-

 - You cannot escape the responsibility of tomorrow by evading it today.

 - Use soft words and hard arguments. --Unknown

 - The Institute experts research, develop and disseminate best management practices and

 learned-lessons from leading management gurus.
 For advanced executive education

-and training opportunities, please refer to
+and training opportunities, please visit

 Management Training Courses